Vegan Guide to Con Dao

 Needless to say Six Senses Con Dao was vegan heaven.
 Everything was perfect.
 We never wanted to leave.
 If you can, stay here for a laid back luxury stay where they really embrace veganism.
 The chef is particularly amazing and the food was out of this world (you can also go and visit the restaurant ‘By The Beach’ if you don’t get to stay here).

-There isn’t a name for this local vegan restaurant and no one seems to know about it, despite the huge ‘Quan Chay’ (meaning ‘Vegetarian Restaurant’) sign outside.
-3 dishes are served, all Vietnamese and all vegan, using a combination of noodles, mock meat, tofu and the usual Vietnamese herbs and condiments.
-The woman who runs it is lovely but doesn’t speak a word of English and google translate was pretty poor at helping us have any kind of meaningful conversation.
+There isn’t a name for this local vegan restaurant and no one seems to know about it, despite the huge ‘Quan Chay’ (meaning ‘Vegetarian Restaurant’) sign outside, 3 dishes are served, all Vietnamese and all vegan with rice, noodles, mock meat, tofu and the usual Vietnamese herbs and condiments.

 Owned by the team behind Dive Con Dao this is the hangout for divers and anyone just wanting a nice cold beer and a chat.
 There is a good selection of pizzas and other western food but they put parmesan in their tomato sauce making it not suitable for vegans.